MiddelkoopT/MIS-2018-Fall/mis-2018-fall-03-Git.md

 ### Homework
 Using the hands-on instructions and the documentation complete the following homework:

- 1. Homework 1-3: Git
+Homework 1-3-1: Git
   1. Edit the file "ReadMe.md" or other file in your class repository (`git@gitlab.missouri.edu:$PAWPRINT/mis-$PAWPRINT-$FIRST-$LAST.git`) cloned on `clark.rnet.missouri.edu`.
   2. Commit those changes and push them to `gitlab.missouri.edu`
   3. Run `git log` and paste the last commit/revision/hash or the output of `git rev-parse HEAD` into the assignment along with your repository URL to receive a grade for example:
 	```
 	1a9c8bc7e3011f563d2370c35f592fc6c987bab4
 	git@gitlab.missouri.edu:middelkoopt/welcome.git
 	```

-2. Homework 1-4: Git Assignments
+Homework 1-3-2: Git Assignments
-Complete the following tasks:
   1. If you have not already done so create a git repository on `gitlab.missouri.edu` and share it with the instructors and TA.
   2. Ensure that in the commit log the "Author:" line contains your full name and email address and fix if need be.
   3. Clean up your repository (removing any extra test files etc.) and commit the changes.
-  4. Create a folder called `homework-1-4` in the project and create a file called `homework-1-4-shell.txt` that contains the *text* of the commands and results (including the prompt) of the following:
+  4. Create a folder called `homework-1-3` in the project and create a file called `homework-1-3-shell.txt` that contains the *text* of the commands and results (including the prompt) of the following:
-	 1. Create a file called `fruit.txt` in the `homework-1-4` folder with a number of fruit names, one on each line.
+	 1. Create a file called `fruit.txt` in the `homework-1-3` folder with a number of fruit names, one on each line.
 	 2. Display this file to the console/screen (hint `cat`).
 	 3. Count the number of fruit in this file using a pipe (`|`).